v-panov/software-design-patterns-ts/README.md

 - **Command** - Encapsulates a request as an object, allowing you to parameterize clients with different requests, queue or log requests, and support undoable operations
 - **Iterator** - Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation
 - **Mediator** - Defines an object that encapsulates how a set of objects interact, promoting loose coupling by keeping objects from referring to each other explicitly
+- **Memento** - Without violating encapsulation, captures and externalizes an object's internal state so that the object can be restored to this state later
 - **Observer** - Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically
 - **State** - Allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class
 - **Strategy** - Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently of clients that use it